DamengRandom/tipify/ts-basics.md

 let number: number = 1; // number

-// Sub type can be used for initialise a variable or reassign the value to a declared variable let n = null; // sub-type null let u = undefined; // sub-type undefined isTrue = n;
+// Sub type can be used for initialize a variable or reassign the value to a declared variable let n = null; // sub-type null let u = undefined; // sub-type undefined isTrue = n;